 Special Provisions for Military Members:

-Military members can suspend the 5-year period for up to 10 years during which they are on qualified official extended duty12.
+Military members can suspend the 5-year period for up to 10 years during which they are on qualified official extended duty.
 This means they can still qualify for the exclusion even if they haven't lived in the home for 2 of the last 5 years due to military service.

 Frequency of Use: